Pavel-Hrdina/Zettlkasten/Journal/2023-Sep-13 - Daily Stoic Reflection.md

 > and complaint.”

 1. What difficulties am I likely to encounter today?
-	1. - My girlfriends abusive parents
+	1. - My girlfriend's abusive parents
 	2. - My friends being unhappy
-	3. - Having a lot of work to do
+	3. - having a lot of work to do
 2. What one thing do most need to get done today?
 	1. - University short list
 3. What am I grateful for?
-	1. -
+	1. - I am grateful for my loving parents.
+	2. - I am grateful for my loving wife.
+	3. - I am grateful for knowing when to be silent.
+	4. - I am grateful for having resolve.
+	5. - I am grateful for being alive
+	6. - I am grateful for moving forward every day
 4. What is worrying me?
-	1. -
+	1. - That my girlfriend parents will fuck her up
+	2. - That I cannot help her
+	3. - That I am powerless about those I love
+	4. - That I cannot make a change
 5. How can I decatastrophize today's problems?
-	1. -
+	1. - I can only do so much for her, if she doesn't want a change in her self, I cannot help her.
+	2. - I can help her with the best of my ability, and then I can't control the situation.
+	3. - Well I am, I cannot control them, or their actions, so I can only tell my piece and leave them be.
+	4. - I can inspire others to change world for the grater.
 6. What is within my control and what is not
 	1. -